cf-toolsuite/tanzu-genai-showcase/py-django-crewai/docs/CONTRIBUTING.md

 ---

-Thank you for contributing to the Movie Booking Chatbot project!
+Thank you for contributing to the Movie Chatbot project!
 Your efforts help make this application better for everyone.